isomerpages/sportsg-corp/_what-we-do/Anti Doping Singapore/FAQs.md

 **Q2: If I need to use medication or methods of treatment that are prohibited, how do I apply for a Therapeutic Use Exemption (TUE)?**
 <br>
 A2: TUE applications are to be completed with your doctor and submitted to ADS at [ads@sport.gov.sg](mailto:ads@sport.gov.sg).
 Applications should include the necessary medical reports or evaluation where required.
-For more information on TUEs, please visit the [TUE section](/anti-doping-singapore/substances/therapeutic-use-exemption/).
+For more information on TUEs, please visit the [TUE & Substances section](/anti-doping-singapore/substances/therapeutic-use-exemption/).

 **Q3: How do I know if the supplements I use contain prohibited substances?**
 <br>